Diagram spaces, diagram spectra, and spectra of units: The equivalence of -spaces and -modules

+Here, $\eta$ is the unit for the adjunction $(\bbQ, \bbQ^{\#})$.
+The diagonal arrows and the isomorphism $X(U) \arr \sU[\bbL]( \cI_c(U, U), X(U) )$ are all the adjuncts of evaluation maps for the functor $X$.
+The lower and right trapezoids commute by the naturality of those adjunctions.
+A diagram chase involving the definition of the unit $\eta$ verifies that the upper trapezoid commutes.
+The maps of mapping spaces are weak equivalences as indicated by Lemma \ref{mapping_space_equiv_lemma}.(ii).
+Now take the homotopy colimit of this diagram over $V \in \cJ$.
+The induced map $\hocolim_{\cJ} X \arr \hocolim_{\cJ} X(U)$ is a weak equivalence by the following commutative diagram:

+Here the vertical maps are the canonical projections to the colimit and are weak equivalences by Lemma \ref{cofibrant_colim} and the homotopy equivalence $B \cJ \simeq *$, respectively.
+Returning to the main diagram, it follows that the homotopy colimit of the unit $\eta$ is a weak equivalence as well.
+Since homotopy colimits over $\cJ$ and $\cI$ are homotopy equivalent (Proposition \ref{untwisting_prop}), we have shown that the unit $\eta \colon X \arr \bbQ^{\#}\bbQ X$ is a weak equivalence for cofibrant $\cI$-spaces $X$.
+Since all $\bbL$-spaces are fibrant, this implies that $(\bbQ, \bbQ^{\#})$ is a Quillen equivalence \cite{hovey_model_categories}*{1.3.16}. \end{proof}

-The equivalence of $\cI$-spaces and $\bbL$-spaces descends to commutative monoids:
+The equivalence between $\cI$-spaces and $\bbL$-spaces induces an equivalence at the level of monoids and commutative monoids.

-\begin{theorem} Restricting to commutative monoids, $(\bbQ, \bbQ^{\#})$ induces a Quillen equivalence between the categories of commutative $\cI$-FCPs and $\sL$-spaces. \end{theorem} This follows from the previous theorem exactly as in the proof of \cite{MM}*{1.5}.
-Crucial to the workings of the cited proof is the fact that the quotient map
+\begin{theorem} Restricting to monoids, respectively commutative monoids, $(\bbQ, \bbQ^{\#})$ induces a Quillen equivalence between the categories of $\cI$-FCPs and non-$\Sigma$ $\sL$-spaces, respectively commutative $\cI$-FCPs and $\sL$-spaces. \end{theorem} \begin{proof} In the case of monoids, the theorem follows from the fact that cofibrant $\cI$-FCPs are cofibrant as $\cI$-spaces.
+While this is not true of cofibrant commutative $\cI$-FCPs, we will prove in Proposition \ref{general_equiv_cofibrant_FCPs_via_induction}.(iii) that $\xi \colon \bbQ X \arr \bbO X$ is a weak homotopy equivalence for $X$ a cofibrant commutative $\cI$-FCP.
+The proof of Theorem \ref{quillen_equiv_If_spaces_L-spaces} then goes through to show that the unit of the adjunction $(\bbQ, \bbQ^{\#})$ is a weak homotopy equivalence on cofibrant commutative FCPs.
+This proves the result in the case of commutative monoids. \end{proof}

-is an equivalence for cofibrant $\cI$-spaces and cofibrant $\bbL$-spaces.
-For $\bbL$-spaces, this is proved exactly as in \cite{EKMM}*{III.5.1}.
-For $\cI$-spaces, this is proved as Proposition \ref{symmetric_power_equiv}, which relies on a reinterpretation of $\cI$-spaces as $*$-modules in the category of $\cI$-spaces.
-The analogous statement in the symmetric setting says that $\bbI$-spaces are the same as $*$-modules in the category of $\Sigma$-spaces.